LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * Transactions: **Init &raquo; Authorize &raquo; Capture​**

 * Certain payment methods such as Swish / Bank direct debit moves money directly, without a reservation step (authorize transaction is created, and immediately followed by a Capture transaction)

+???

+Not always a credit card, example Klarna will be in Authorize state even if the buyer has selected to pay by invoice.

 ---
 # Order fulfilment